burkeholland/deno-first-look/lessons/getting-to-know/arguments-and-flags.md

 ---
 path: "/getting-to-know/arguments-and-flags"
-title: "CLI - Arguments and Flags"
+title: "CLI Tour"
-order: "3C"
+order: "3E"
 section: "Getting to know Deno"
 description: "Burke looks at how to pass arguments and flags to the Deno CLI"
 ---

-> If you get stuck, switch to the "deno-arguments" branch for the solution.

-## Built-in Arguments

 For a full list of arguments you can pass to Deno, execute `deno -h`.